 As America undergoes arguably the most crucial transitional period in its history since the independence, Cecil faces his share of struggles, including unequal pay for him and other black members of the staff.
 It’s a tale of epic proportions spanning eight decades.
 The movie is riddled with references to historical events and features the portrayals of numerous real-life figures.
-If that has made you wonder whether it is based on real-life events, here is what we have been able to find out.
+If that has made you wonder whether it is inspired by real-life events, here is what we have been able to find out.

 Yes, ‘The Butler’ is based on a true story.
 Screenwriter Danny Strong based the script on the 2008 Washington Post article ‘A Butler Well Served by This Election’ by Wil Haygood, who, in turn, was inspired by the extraordinary life of Eugene Allen, who served at the White House between 1952 and 1986.
 Following the publication of the article, Allen’s story garnered immediate recognition.
 Columbia Pictures acquired the rights to make a film on his life.